k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/23_broadway_exam.md

 #### Question 19: Transactions

-When the flow is split due to Stage conditions, the transaction:
+When the flow is split into several branches, the transaction:

-\- A:  Can be defined for only some branches.
+\- A:  Can be defined for selective branches.

 \- B:  Must be defined for all branches.